ietf/wiki.ietf.org/group/iab/IAB_Decisions.md

 3. Formally start the vote, following the discussion(s).

-4. Conclude the vote once votes from all IAB members have been collected, or once 7 days have elapsed and there are sufficient votes received to meet the requirements in RFC 2850.
+4. Conclude the vote once votes from all IAB members have been collected, or once at least 7 days have elapsed and there are sufficient votes received to meet the requirements in RFC 2850.
+Votes do not need to close after 7 days, but may if they are time-sensitive and the requirements are met.

 Detailed guidelines for each of these steps are provided below.